SigmaSam/MarkDown-Linter/README.md

 - Ruby

 ## How to use:

 - Clone this repository by opening your terminal and run: git [clone](https://github.com/SigmaSam/MarkDown-Linter)

 - Place the documents you want to test in the **docs** directory of the repository.

-- run the `./main` command from the terminal in the bin directory.
+- run the `./main` command from the terminal in the **bin** directory.

+- You will see a small introduction screen telling you where to place your .MD Files, after that press Enter.

 - The console will show you the errors you had and will point you to the index of the line where they were found.